-ON the coldest darkest days of winter, there is nothing like the smell of fresh basil to bring back the memory of summer in the garden.
-Follow the four easy steps below to experience the joy of growing basil year-round.
+On the coldest darkest days of winter, there is nothing like the smell of fresh basil to bring back the memory of summer in the garden.
+Enjoy basil right from your kitchen year-round with these simple steps!

-Basil thrives in a warm, bright location, such as a south-facing window that is sunny for most of the day.
+Bright lights: Basil thrives in a warm, bright location, such as a south-facing window that is sunny for most of the day.
 If you don't have a suitable window, use a grow light.
 There are lots of options.
-My favorite is our full-spectrum Coltura LED Grow Frame.
-The sleek, low-profile design allows me to grow robust, healthy plants in small dark spaces and frames the plants beautifully.
+My favorite is our full-spectrum Bamboo Home LED Grow Light.
+The sleek, furniture-quality design allows me to grow robust, healthy plants anywhere in your home or office.